andrewtong/ursa-enhanced/computation.md

   This is a small breakdown behind the logic of URSA-enhanced for the correct case.
 As demonstrated, because everything must be done 'lazily', it is critical that every case must be accounted for, and even the simpliest of cases has a long thought process behind it.
+Interestingly enough, the 'correct match' case is the foundation for the remainder of the cases, and a similar process is used once the algorithm determines a potential match exists.

 * Case 2 : Partially Correct Match